-The Inoue Yasushi Award for Outstanding Research in Japanese Literature in Australia and New Zealand was inaugurated for 5 years in 2007, and is awarded annually for the best refereed journal article or book chapter published in English during the previous year by a researcher based in Australia or, from 2010, New Zealand.
-The recipient receives $1000 as well as a certificate of the award’s conferral.
+The Inoue Yasushi Award for Outstanding Research in Japanese Literature has been awarded annually, beginning in 2007, for the best refereed journal article or book chapter published in English by a researcher based in Australia or New Zealand during the previous year.
+The recipient will receive $1500 and a certificate of award.

 See our Prizes and Scholarships page for more information.